a-synchronous/rubico/x/README.md

 `x` is a String or Array

-`y` is the last item of `x`
+`y` is the last element of `x`

 ```javascript
 last([1,2,3]) // 3
 ```

 ### pluck
-create a new collection by getting a path from every item of an old collection
+create a new collection by getting a path from every element of an old collection
 ```javascript
 y = pluck(path, defaultValue)(x)
 ```